stronk-dev/LivepeerEvents/README.md

   - Returns a JSON object of the default Orchestrator selected in the backend
 - https://www.nframe.nl/livepeer/prometheus/0x847791cbf03be716a7fe9dc8c9affe17bd49ae5e
   - Returns a Prometheus compatible output of all data except blockchain Events

+See the wiki for examples of their raw output

 # How